 At the 18th Annual A.I.S.A.
-(American Indian Studies Association) conference, held in Albuquerque in 2017, the common theme permeating presentations and discussions was focused on what the colonial educational institutions (colleges and universities) are doing to acknowledge, the 1851 treaties were signed-prior, that is, to their ratification by the Senate and official enactment-White settlers began "pouring onto the ceded lands... crossing the Mississippi 'in troops,' making claims, and building shanties on lands which they as yet had no legal right to intrude upon."[19]
+(American Indian Studies Association) conference, held in Albuquerque in 2017, the common theme permeating presentations and discussions was focused on what the colonial educational institutions (colleges and universities) are doing to acknowledge, honor, and give back to the Indigenous peoples whose lands they occupy, legally or illegally.
+Some of the simplest (in concept, if not ceded lands... crossing the Mississippi 'in troops,' making claims, and building shanties on lands which they as yet had no legal right to intrude upon."[19]
 These settlers could rest assured that the government would complete any needed legal maneuvers to allow them to stay.